koalateadev/android-templates/setup/navigation.md

 ## Best Practices

-1. ✅ Use type-safe navigation with sealed classes or Safe Args
+- Use type-safe navigation with sealed classes or Safe Args
-2. ✅ Keep navigation logic in the composable/fragment, not ViewModel
+- Keep navigation logic in composable/fragment, not ViewModel
-3. ✅ Use single activity architecture with Compose
+- Use single activity architecture with Compose
-4. ✅ Handle deep links for better user experience
+- Handle deep links for better UX
-5. ✅ Use `launchSingleTop` to prevent multiple instances
+- Use launchSingleTop to prevent multiple instances
-6. ✅ Save and restore state for bottom navigation
+- Save and restore state for bottom navigation
-7. ✅ Test navigation flows
+- Test navigation flows

 ## Common Patterns